-The Nurse Mentorship Program at Stanford Hospital & Clinics (SHC) was developed by Nurse Managers in 2004.
+The Nurse Mentorship Program at Stanford Health Care (SHC) was developed by Nurse Managers in 2004.
 The program was designed to help new graduate nurses (Nurse Residents) succeed in their first nursing positions, which they are statistically more inclined to leave within their first year of employment.

 Seasoned nurses know that integrating nursing theory into practice takes time, and that the process is facilitated when Nurse Residents have the opportunity to learn from established nurses with whom they have a clearly defined mentor/mentee relationship.
 Additionally, Nurse Residents benefit from working with someone who can help "fast track" their understanding of the culture at SHC.